Howard University: Moorland-Spingarn Research Center

 "The Moorland-Spingarn Research Center (MSRC) is recognized as one of the world's largest and most comprehensive repositories for the documentation of the history and culture of people of African descent in Africa, the Americas, and other parts of the world.
 The MSRC collects, preserves, and makes available for research a wide range of resources chronicling black experiences."

 NASA University Research Center (BCCSO)

 The Beltsville Center for Climate System Observation (BCCSO) is a NASA University Research Center at the Beltsville, Maryland campus of Howard University.
 BCCSO consists of a multidisciplinary group of Howard faculty in partnership with NASA Goddard Space Flight Center Earth Sciences Division, other academic institutions, and government.
 This group is led by three Principal Investigators, Everette Joseph, also the director of BCCSO, Demetrius Venable and Belay Demoz.
 BCCSO trains science and academic leaders to understand atmospheric processes through atmospheric observing systems and analytical methods.

+The Ralph J. Bunche International Affairs Center

+Founded in 1993, The Ralph J. Bunche International Affairs Center's (RBC) mission is to serve as the hub and catalyst for enhancing international engagement for the benefit of the Howard University community.
+The RBC houses study abroad programs, foreign affairs scholarships and internships, and international affairs research.
+Most recently, the RBC launched the Global Futures Collaborative (GFC) as a policy engine for greater programming.